-If you decide to join a Medicare drug plan, your current coverage with Blue Shield and Kaiser Permanente HMO & PPO plans will be affected.
-If you decide to join a standard Medicare drug plan and drop you current medical plan coverage, be aware that you and your dependents will not be able to get this coverage back.
+If you decide to join a Medicare drug plan, your current coverage with Blue Shield and Kaiser Permanente HMO & PPO plans through SISC will be affected.
+If you decide to join a standard Medicare drug plan and drop your current medical plan coverage, be aware that you and your dependents will not be able to get this coverage back.